videojs/videojs-contrib-ads/README.md

 In addition, video.js provides a number of events and APIs that might be useful to you.
 For example, the `ended` event signals that the content video has played to completion.

-###

-Additional Events Your Integration May Want To Send
+### Additional Events Your Integration May Want To Send

 This project does not send these events, but these events are a convention used some some integrations that you may want to consider sending for consistency.

-ads-request Fired when ad data is requested.
+* `ads-request`: Fired when ad data is requested.
-ads-load: Fired when ad data is available following an ad request.
+* `ads-load`: Fired when ad data is available following an ad request.
-ads-pod-started: Fired when a LINEAR ad pod has started.
+* `ads-pod-started`: Fired when a LINEAR ad pod has started.
-ads-pod-ended: Fired when a LINEAR ad pod has completed.
+* `ads-pod-ended`: Fired when a LINEAR ad pod has completed.
-ads-allpods-completed: Fired when all LINEAR ads are completed.
+* `ads-allpods-completed`: Fired when all LINEAR ads are completed.
-ads-ad-started: Fired when the ad starts playing.
+* `ads-ad-started`: Fired when the ad starts playing.
-ads-ad-ended: Fired when the ad completes playing.
+* `ads-ad-ended`: Fired when the ad completes playing.
-ads-first-quartile: Fired when the ad playhead crosses first quartile.
+* `ads-first-quartile`: Fired when the ad playhead crosses first quartile.
-ads-midpoint: Fired when the ad playhead crosses midpoint.
+* `ads-midpoint`: Fired when the ad playhead crosses midpoint.
-ads-third-quartile: Fired when the ad playhead crosses third quartile.
+* `ads-third-quartile`: Fired when the ad playhead crosses third quartile.
-ads-pause: Fired when the ad is paused.
+* `ads-pause`: Fired when the ad is paused.
-ads-play: Fired when the ad is resumed.
+* `ads-play`: Fired when the ad is resumed.
-ads-mute: Fired when the ad volume has been muted.
+* `ads-mute`: Fired when the ad volume has been muted.
-ads-click: Fired when the ad is clicked.
+* `ads-click`: Fired when the ad is clicked.

 ## Single Preroll Example